kaliv0/pyrio/README.md

 [(3, 30), (2, 30), (2, 20), (1, 20), (1, 10)]
 ```

-<br>NB: in case of Stream of dicts all key-value pairs are represented internally as <i>DictItem</i> objects
+<br>NB: in case of stream of dicts all key-value pairs are represented internally as <i>DictItem</i> objects
 <br>(including recursively for nested Mapping structures)
 <br>to provide more convenient intermediate operations syntax e.g.
 ```python